 In this form of diabetes, the body either does not produce enough insulin, or there is insulin resistance because of which cells are not able to use insulin properly.
 Insulin is necessary for the body to be able to use glucose or blood sugar for energy.
 As a result, glucose accumulates excessively in blood which over the period leads to various complications like heart disease, blindness, nerve damage and kidney damage.

-Type 2 Diabetes is the form of the disease which is either associated with obesity to start with or becomes worse with weight gain.
-The name ‘Diabesity’ has been used to describe this.
+Type 2 Diabetes is the form of the disease which is either associated with obesity to start with or get worsened with weight gain and the name Diabesity has been used to describe this association.

-Most of the complications related to the disease are related to the microvascular changes which diabetes induces in essential organ, microvascular changes is directly proportional to number of years patient is suffering from diabetes.
-Most of these patients run the risks of long term complications such as:
+Most of the complications related to diabetes is related to the micro vascular changes which diabetes induces in essential organ, micro vascular changes is directly proportional to number of years patient is suffering from diabetes.
+Most of these patients run the risks of long term complications like:

 Cure for Diabetes always aims to put it in remission, defined as normal blood sugar levels and no need for diabetes medication.
 This means bringing glucose to normal levels and arresting the progression of the diabetic complications, thus giving the body a chance to repair the damage.

 One recent study in the Journal of the American Medical Association (JAMA) found that 73 percent of people with diabetes who underwent Bariatric procedure combined with conventional therapy achieved remission.
 By contrast, just 13 percent of those people who received only conventional therapy went into remission.
 A landmark 2004 study in JAMA of more than 22,000 people who underwent bariatric surgery showed the following:

 - Diabetes was completely resolved or improved in 86% of patients.

 - High blood lipids improved in 70% or more of patients.

 - High blood pressure was resolved or improved in 78% of patients.